mathieuprog/eleventy-i18n/README.md

     └─ fr
 ```

-3. Include the pages within these directories
+3. Include the pages within these directories:

 ```
 ├─ src